Play-in or playoffs? Lakers won't know until the final day - WTMJ

 Golden State’s Stephen Curry is on the cusp of his second scoring championship.

-If Bradley Beal — who has missed Washington’s last three games with a hamstring injury — does not play on Sunday, then Curry needs to score 10 points against Memphis to clinch the scoring title, assuming he plays in that game that will decide the No. 8 seed for the West play-in tournament.
+If Bradley Beal — who has missed Washington’s last three games with a hamstring injury, but is listed as questionable for Sunday — does not play, then Curry needs to score at least 10 points against Memphis to clinch the scoring title, assuming he plays in the game that will decide the No. 8 seed for the West play-in tournament.

 Curry is averaging 31.8 points per game; Beal 31.4.